Because this question mainly comes from Muslims, is this question answered in a fictional conversation with a Muslim.

 The Bible tells clearly, that there is only one God.
-In Deuteronomy 6:4 we read: “Hear, O Israel: The LORD our God is one LORD”.
-Jesus confirms this in the Indjil, the New Testament.
-Mark 12:2 says: “Jesus answered him: the first of all the commandments is, Hear, O Israel; The Lord our God is one Lord”.
-So, both Muslims, Jews and Christians confess there is only one God.
+In Deuteronomy 6:4 we read: “Hear, O Israel: The Lord our God, the Lord is one.”
+Jesus confirms this in the New Testament, in Mark 12:28-29.
+When asked which commandment is the most important of all, Jesus answered, “The most important is, Hear, O Israel: The Lord our God, the Lord is one.”
+So, Muslims, Jews and Christians all confess there is only one God.

 But why do Christians then speak about the Trinity?

-In John 1:1, 14 we read about that Word of God.
-“In the beginning was the Word, and the Word was with God, and the Word was God.
-And the Word was made flesh, and dwelt among us, and we beheld his glory.
-The glory as of the only begotten of the Father, full of grace and truth.”
+In John 1:1 and 14 we read about that Word of God: “In the beginning was the Word, and the Word was with God, and the Word was God […] and the Word became flesh and dwelt among us, and we have seen His glory, glory as of the only Son from the Father, full of grace and truth.”
 Jesus is the Word of God in the flesh.
 We read about Jesus, that He is one with the Father in glory.

-But there is the moment, that Jesus puts aside all the heavenly glory to come to earth to save mankind, you and me.
+There is this moment that Jesus puts aside all the heavenly glory to come to earth to save mankind.
 Jesus sacrificed so much out of love for you and me.
 He carried the punishment for our sins.
 He opened the door to heaven.
-And He says in John 14: “I am the way, the truth, and the life.
-No man cometh unto the Father, but by me.”
+He says in John 14: “I am the way, the truth, and the life: no man comes to the Father except through Me.”
 He invites you to believe in Him, put your trust in Him.
-And He promised: “I will pray the Father.
-And He will give you another Helper, that He may abide with you forever […] He dwells with you and will be in you.”
+And He promised: “I will ask the Father, and He will give you another Helper, to be with you forever […] He dwells with you and will be in you” (John 14:16-17).

 So Christians believe in one God: glory to the Father, the Son and the Holy Spirit.

 How does this Bible teaching speak to you?
 Please share your thoughts below!

 Read more What is the Trinity?100% Free Bible Course